 What Cooper and other stakeholders within the county are striving toward, therefore, is to find a balance — that sweet spot between continued growth and continued environmental protection.
 With the county projected to add 340,000 new people by 2040, and with development set to be twice what it is today, that balance will only become more difficult to attain if action isn’t taken now.

 “People want to be outside more and more, and I don’t see that going away,” Cooper said.
 “Already we’re seeing our natural areas being over-loved.
 If you want to go out now, you have to wake up super early just to get a parking spot.
 That’s not ideal, and it’s just going to get worse as more people continue to move here.”

-Mac Stone serves as executive director of NatureLand Trust, an environmental advocacy group that has been working to protect South Carolina’s Blue Ridge Mountains and the Piedmont since the early 1970s.
+Mac Stone serves as executive director of Natureland Trust, a locally-based conservation group that has been working to protect South Carolina’s Blue Ridge Mountains and the Piedmont since the early 1970s.

 Stone said maintaining that balance is not only vital for economic development, but is actually crucial to the county’s very identity.

 “People come to Greenville and live in Greenville because it has that balance,” Stone said, “and with more and more people able to work remotely, I think we’re going to see a massive influx of people coming here.”

 The extent to which natural preservation affects every aspect of life for county residents is often overlooked, Stone said, and it’s not solely about hiking trails, waterfalls and lakes.

 “This is an investment in our future that will pay big dividends.
 Besides protecting and enhancing our quality of life, it will help us recruit businesses and good jobs that seek areas with a strong conservation ethic and access to nature.” – Doug Harper, Harper General Contractors